adobe/XMP-Toolkit-SDK/README.md

 *It also includes a plug-in SDK that allows you to create an XMPFiles Plug-in that handles metadata for additional file formats, or replaces built-in format handlers with custom ones.*

 ## XMP Toolkit SDK Contents
-This git repo contains the following folders under the root folder XMP-Toolkit-SDK-CC-201607:
+This git repo contains the following folders under the root folder:

 Directory | Details
 ------------ | -------------